Clinical Outcomes (Epidemiology) Track

 - Formal advanced training in epidemiologic methods and biostatistics to provide a strong foundation in research design and analytic techniques

-- A full 2-year period of coursework culminating in an advanced degree, an MSCR in epidemiology
+- A 2-year protected period of coursework and research culminating in an advanced degree, a MSCR or MPH in epidemiology

 - Emphasis on design, execution, analysis and publication of research projects to enhance the ability of the trainee to conceptualize and think through research problems with increasing independence